Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Adiastasia - Life War

-Adiastasia is based around the classic tenor vocal style of Jeff Winner.
-Occasionally cutting loose in operatic and at times high pitched falsetto fashion, Winner puts forth quite the professional performance that at times brings to mind Timo Kotipelto (Stratovarius) or even Rob Rock (Impellitteri).
-Janinho Di’Nizz delivers the goods on rhythm and lead guitar as well, adorning the album with his tight as a nail and at times fluid style of playing.
+Janinho Di’Nizz delivers the goods on rhythm and lead guitar, adorning the album with his tight as a nail and at times fluid playing.
 As a matter of fact, Adiastasia must be commended for the confidence it exhibits in its instrumental sound, best showcased on the abundant instrumental sections gracing “The Winner”, “Father Of Light”, “Kingdom Of Glory” and “A Terra”.
-Ryvson Lacerda adds the needed touch on keyboards, while the rhythm section of bassist Joab Marynne and drummer Dinho Caetano anchors the low end strong and steady.
+Ryvson Lacerda adds the needed touch on keyboards while the rhythm section of bassist Joab Marynne and drummer Dinho Caetano anchors the low end strong and steady.

-“Guerra Della Vita” is a keyboard driven instrumental album opener with an orchestral feel.
+“Guerra Della Vita” is a keyboard based instrumental with an orchestral feel.

 “Father Of Light” commences to a pounding riff backed by medieval flavored vocal harmonies before taking off in double bass driven fashion.
-Maintaining the vibrant momentum during its verse portions, the song smoothly transitions to a sweeping chorus detailing the person of Christ:
+Maintaining the vibrant momentum throughout its verses, the song makes a smooth transition to a sweeping chorus that details the person of Christ:

 He’s the way, He’s the Savior of this world